friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 The terms _error_, _failure_, and (lower-case) _exception_ will be used interchangeably throughout this post.
 (While a distinction can be useful, we will not need one here.)
 Capital _Exception_ will refer properly to language-specific notions, such as Java's dedicated `Exception` class, where needed.

-The code examples are in Scala, but the patterns should translate to most other languages that have first-order functions and generic type parameters.
+The code examples are in Scala, but the patterns should translate to most other languages that have first-class functions and generic type parameters.
 If your favorite language does not support Java-style exception handling---with a dedicated `Exception` class and specialized keywords like `throw` and `catch`---we'll see how to implement exception handling as user-defined types and functions in a type-safe way.

 You can find the summary [refactor template](https://gist.github.com/friedbrice/066c81db89a29826219321efd522febd) and working [code examples](https://gist.github.com/friedbrice/b08d5e5660a824e3f912d4570cdf7f8c) accompanying this post on Gist.
 Test.scala can be run in an IDE or in the Scala REPL.